-Don't draw map items within enclosed areas (shopping malls, airports, train stations, etc.).
+Don't draw map items within enclosed billings and areas (shopping malls, airports, train stations, etc.).

 - Rules for drawing individual types of hydrographic items:

 Place the icon at the place where water collects from the source.
-If the spring is located within a small reservoir, then map the reservoir as a polygonal hydrographic item of the “Reservoir” category and place the icon at the spot where the water gathers.
+If the spring is located within a small body of water, then map the body of water as a polygonal hydrographic item of the “Body” of water category and place the icon at the spot where the water gathers.

 Only draw “Spring” items if they are located on land; don't draw underground springs (such as those found in rivers).

-For single fountains, put the placemark at the actual location of the fountain.
+For single fountains, place the icon at the actual location of the fountain.

 Follow these mapping rules based on the fountain's structure:

-- If the fountain is large enough to appear on the satellite image, map it as a polygonal hydrographic item of the “Reservoir” category and place the icon in the geographical center of the item (there are some memorial fountains that match this criteria, for example)
+- If the fountain is large enough to appear on the satellite image, map it as a polygonal hydrographic item of the “Body of water” category and place the icon in the geometric center of the item (there are some memorial fountains that match this criteria, for example).

-- If the fountain is part of a complex that is located within a single reservoir/pool, then map it using one icon and position it in the geographical center of the fountain complex (which may not coincide with the geographical center of the reservoir/pool).
+- If the fountain is part of a complex that is located within a single reservoir/pool, then map it using one icon and position it in the geometric center of the fountain complex (which may not coincide with the geometric center of the reservoir/pool).
 Exception: fountains with proper names.
 Draw these as separate items.

-- If there are several fountains (even if they are close to each other) and they belong to different complexes (including if they are located in different sections of naturally occurring reservoirs), then draw them as separate items.
+- If there are several fountains (even if they are close to each other) and they belong to different complexes (including if they are located in different sections of naturally occurring bodies of water), then draw them as separate items.